 We used Geneious R8.1.5 (Kearse et al., 2012) to merge the paired-end forward and reverse sequences (2x ~150 bp fragments, with overlap of 70 bp) and retain only those with exact flanking MID tags, primers, and adapter sequences.
 Once paired, the MID tags, NGS adaptor sequences and the Bird12sa/h forward and reverse primers, were subsequently trimmed, leaving the complete target sequences for each sample.
 Sequences were discarded if they did not contain exact matches to both the forward and reverse PCR primers, tags, and adaptor sequences, failed to pair, or were > 10% shorter than the primer product length (expected 220 bp, discarded below 200 bp) (as in Berry et al., 2017, and Hardy et al., 2017).
-Discarded sequences typically corresponded to low-quality reads or primer dimer.
-We therefore obtained 64,361 disaggregated and 7,370 aggregated 100% identical, unique nucleotide sequences (hereafter ‘unique sequences’) from this first bioinformatic processing step.

 These sequences were quality filtered and clustered into molecular operational taxonomic units (OTUs) using the UPARSE algorithm in USEARCH (Edgar, 2010; Edgar & Flyvbjerg, 2015) and using a 97% similarity criterion (as in Berry et al., 2017).
-This process removes sequencing error, PCR artefacts, identifies chimeras (which are then removed), and low abundance clusters using a threshold of < 1% (n < 74) of the total abundance of unique sequences (n = 7,370).
-As Illumina’s Miseq has been found to have an error rate of about 0.1% (Fox et al. 2014), our conservative 1% abundance cut off further minimises the risk of erroneous sequences and false positives, and vastly improves confidence in the analysis of the remaining sequences.
-This second filtering and quality control procedure resulted in 35,498 total filtered sequences, and 5 OTUs (of the thousands of unique sequences that were combined to within 97% similarity), for 25 samples.
-We then mapped back filtered sequences to these existing OTUs.
-This can result in some samples containing very low to trace amounts of target sequences of high quality that belong to a more abundant cluster from the pool across samples.
+Illumina’s Miseq has been found to have an error rate of about 0.1% (Fox et al. 2014), we chose a conservative 1% cut off of aggregated 100% identical, unique nucleotide sequences (hereafter ‘unique sequences’) to further minimises the risk of erroneous sequences and false positives.
+We then mapped total filtered sequences (hereafter retained reads or sequences) for these identified OTUs back to individual samples.
+This can result in some samples containing very low to trace amounts of retained target sequences of high quality that belong to a more abundant cluster from the pool across samples.

-Consensus sequences for each OTU were queried against the National Center for Biotechnology Information’s (NCBI) GenBank nucleotide database using the algorithm BLASTn (Basic Local Alignment Search Tool; Benson et al., 2005).
-The resulting ‘blasted’ sequences were assigned to taxa, following criteria and taxonomic reference databases outlined in Hardy et al. (2017) and Appendix S1.4 (Table S3).
+Consensus, representative sequences for each out were queried against the National Center for Biotechnology Information’s (NCBI) GenBank nucleotide database using the algorithm BLASTn (Basic Local Alignment Search Tool; Benson et al., 2005).
+The resulting queried sequences were assigned to taxa, following criteria and taxonomic reference databases outlined in Hardy et al. (2017) and Appendix S1.4 (Table S3).
 These criteria maximised confidence in making a taxonomic identification by remaining conservative in our assignments (i.e., selecting an identification at genus level) where multiple species were found to be closely related on the Bird12s gene, or where other likely and related prey lacked genetic reference material, which could lead to false assignment to a genetically related taxon with representative genetic reference material.
 All the identified seabirds occurred within the geographic ranges of the LNFS and are considered viable prey species for LNFS.

 Haplotype polymorphism analysis